Rolf Forsberg

 Rolf Forsberg (July 12, 1925 – February 16, 2017) was an American playwright, film and theater director.

 Biography

+Forsberg and his wife, Josephine Forsberg, were founding members of the highly influential Playwrights Theatre Club in Chicago's Hyde Park.
 Forsberg is known for directing films such as The Late Great Planet Earth and Parable, a film produced for the 1964 New York World's Fair.

 Parable portrayed humanity as a traveling circus and Jesus Christ as a circus clown.
 This marked a new depiction of Christ and inspired the musical Godspell.
 Parable went on to be honored at Cannes, the Edinburgh Film Festival and Venice Film Festival.

 On June 8, 2013, the UCLA Film and Television Archive offered a retrospective of the works of Rolf Forsberg titled The Outre World of Rolf Forsberg.
 He died in February 2017 at the age of 92.